Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 • Refrain from taking NSAIDs and OTC supplements from two weeks before the operation;

-• Prepare food for your recovery period and store them in the fridge;
+• Prepare food for your recovery period and store it in the fridge;

 • Purchase necessary medications and compression sleeves in advance.